sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/177_What_is_MongoDB.md

 Created Tuesday 2 May 2023 at 03:50 am

 ## Name, origins
 MongoDB is a NoSQL database created by the company of the same name.
-So, it is name of the company and their most famous product.

 The 'mongo' in the name implies 'Humongous'.
 ![](/assets/177_What_is_MongoDB-image-1.png)